Synthetixio/data/dashboard/README.md

 ## Development

-The dashboard service consists of a page in the `pages` directory which corresponds to a network (OP mainnet, Base Goerli, Base Mainnet, etc.) Each page is set up to import a set of modules from the `modules` directory.
+The dashboard service consists of a page in the `pages` directory which corresponds to a network (OP mainnet, Base Sepolia, Base Mainnet, etc.) Each page is set up to import a set of modules from the `modules` directory.
 To add new modules:

 1. Create a new python file in the `modules` directory for the corresponding network
 1. Import the module in the `pages` file for the corresponding network